 - The output response is much cleaner after we used

-is equals to show- [Code Line 35 ~ 42] Expenses Collection
+$projectoperator so remove and clean up the fields 0is equals to hide while1is equals to show- [Code Line 35 ~ 42] Expenses Collection

 - Please take note that the

-field will be always show by default.
-Therefore, we can always assign0
+_idfield will be always show by default.
+Therefore, we can always assign0to hide this particular field. - Then we can assign

 - Please take note that the